Nader Mahdavi

 Nader Mahdavi (نادر مهدوی) or Hossein Basria (حسین بسریا) was an Islamic Revolutionary Guard Corps naval commander who fought against United States naval forces and cruisers on 24 July 1987.

 Short biography

 Hossein Basria was born on 4 June 1963 in Nokar village, Dashti County, Bushehr Province.
-When he was in high school, economical issues and his political activities made him leave school and he started working in his father's store.
+When he was in high school, economic issues and his political activities made him leave school and he started working in his father's store.
 After the Iranian revolution, he joined the Basij group.
 When Iran-Iraq war started, he wanted to go to battlefields but he was underage and was prevented from entering the war.
 On 20 April 1981, he was employed in the Islamic Revolutionary Guard Corps (IRGC).
 He married Sakineh Jokar in 1982.

 First battle with United States

 At the end of the Iran–Iraq War, the Persian Gulf was an unsafe place for Iranians, because Iraqi forces could easily bomb Iranian ships and oil platforms.
 Also, American naval forces protected Kuwaiti ships in the Persian Gulf and the Strait of Hormuz.
 Commanders of the Islamic Revolutionary Guard Corps informed Ruhollah Khomeini, leader of Iran, about American cruisers in the Persian Gulf.
 Khomeini said, "If it was me, i would attack them".
 For this reason, Nader Mahdavi prepared his forces for operations against American cruisers.

 Nader Mahdavi's mission was preventing Bridgeton's movement.

 On 24 July 1987, three U.S. warships escorted the Kuwaiti oil tanker al-Rekkah into the Persian Gulf.
 By mutual agreement, Al-Rekkah had been renamed Bridgeton and sailed under U.S. flag.
 USS Crommelin, USS Fox, and USS Kidd.
 Thirteen miles west of Iran's Farsi Island in the Persian Gulf, the tanker hit an underwater mine, denting its hull but leaving it seaworthy.
 For the rest of the journey, the warships sailed in the tanker's wake.